InValidFire/1264B/Turning Point/Ideas.md

   * 1,0,1 = Flipside Ops Autonomous, Red Team, No Parking
   * 1,1,0 = Flipside Ops Autonomous, Blue Team, Parking
   * 1,1,1 = Flipside Ops Autonomous, Blue Team, No Parking

+* A function that makes the bot rotate vigorously left and right in an attempt to make dislodging it from the platform more difficult
+  * possible end function of autonomi if on platform

 ## Possible Autonomi Ideas:
 #### 1. Flag Ops: